xwiki-contrib/sandbox/xwiki-authentication-puma/README.txt

 = Configuration (in xwiki.cfg file) =

-If SSO fail, it tries standard LDAP authentication.

-xwiki.authentication.puma.userMapping: indicate which PUMA user field to synchronize with which XWiki user field xwiki.authentication.puma.groupsMapping: indicate which PUMA group to synchronize with which XWiki group xwiki.authentication.puma.fallback: indicate which authenticator to use when no PUMA informations are not provided (i.e. not SSO mode), does not falback on anything by default
+xwiki.authentication.puma.userMapping: indicate which PUMA user field to synchronize with which XWiki user field xwiki.authentication.puma.groupsMapping: indicate which PUMA group to synchronize with which XWiki group xwiki.authentication.puma.falback: indicate which authenticator to use when no PUMA informations are not provided (i.e. not SSO mode), does not falback on anything by default

 = Install =